Search

 Intensifying ‘Cyber Wargaming’ in the wake of rising threats

 Australia is now under the spotlight for a vastly different reason – an intensified focus on cyber resilience.
-Recent cyberattacks on major Australian entities have underscored the need for bolstered defences and heightened preparedness.
+Recent cyberattacks on major Australian entities have underscored the need for bolstered defenses and heightened preparedness.

 One of the cornerstone initiatives is the introduction of ‘wargaming’ exercises aimed at improving cyber resilience by using simulated cyberattacks involving major banks and institutions.
 It aims to test and refine response strategies in real-time scenarios.